-A project to record structures in their 3D format has been a project launched by Standford researchers at first labelled the “3D Fax Machine Project”, and now the “Digital Michelangelo Project”
+A project to record structures in their 3D format has been a project launched by Standford researchers at first labeled the “3D Fax Machine Project”, and now the “Digital Michelangelo Project.”

 Table of Contents